 Jesus changes lives!
-Some of those who were confirmed in October 2012 wanted to publicise the declaration of their faith in the Lord Jesus.
-Here’s what they say about how they came to that point:
+Some of the Church members wanted to write about their faith in the Lord Jesus.
+Here you can read about what they said about how they came to that point.

 During my childhood, the only religious instruction came from school.
 As a family we only attended church for weddings and funerals.